 A few good posts on the polis recently.

 Socrates was accused of being a sort of magician, a pharmakeus, charming the young with his psychedelic speech.
-I think philosophy, if it is to remain relevant and effective, must play a similar role in “politics” today.
+I think philosophy, if it is to remain relevant and effective, must play a similar role in politics today.
 It is risky, of course.
 Bruno was burnt at the stake for practicing political magic.
-Cornell West was chased out of Harvard by Larry Summers for practicing theological sorcery on behalf of the poor and working classes.
-Not many academics or intellectuals take magic seriously anymore.
+Cornel West was chased out of Harvard by Larry Summers for practicing theological sorcery on behalf of the poor and working classes.
+Not many academics and intellectuals take magic seriously anymore.
 Politicians and business leaders certainly do, which is perhaps why they have all the power in our society.

 Wisdom bombs threaten to persuade people not to shop, to organize in public places for the purposes of self-governance, to protest the material conditions of their spiritual imprisonment.
 Philosophy is lobbing gnosis grenades into public places as often as possible.
 Philosophy bears the torch and is the light of every free mind.
 Philosophy shares with the polis a secret, that the ordered motion of the stars above is a sign from heaven, there to remind people what is Beautiful and Good here on earth below.

 - On reading Plato… (footnotes2plato.com)